wichert/lingua/README.rst

 Differences compared to `Babel`_:

 * More reliable detection of Python format strings.
-* Lingua inludes Plural support.
+* Lingua inludes plural support.
 * Support for only extracting texts for a given translation domain.
-This is often useful for extensible software where you use multiple translations domains in a single application.
+This is often useful for extensible software where you use multiple translation domains in a single application.